prof-tallman/codepuzzles/mathematics/fibonacci/README.md

 4. ***1337 H@cker***:
    Add a recursive option and make the program bulletproof against bad input.
    - Accept the `-r` / `--recursive` flag to calculate the sequence using a **recursive** formula.
-   - Prevent the `--recursive` and `-verbose` flags from being used simultaneously.
+   - Prevent the `--recursive` and `--verbose` flags from being used simultaneously.
    - The program should now have three different Fibonacci functions (list-returning, memory-efficient iterative, and recursive).
    - All three functions should produce the same value for the requested Fibonacci element $n$
    - Perform error checking on the argument $n$ to make sure that it is valid.
 If the $n$ is unacceptable, quit gracefully with an error message explaining why the value of $n$ does not work so that other computer science students will understand.